Home Forensic Scientist

 Forensic Scientist Salary

 The salary of forensic scientists can vary depending on specialty, education, and location.
-However, payscale.com provides the following median salary information:
+However, the Bureau of Labor Statistics provides the following median annual salary information (2022):

 This wide range of salaries is partly based on level of education: becoming a forensic scientist requires a bachelor’s or master’s degree, while forensic toxicologists and pathologists generally need a master’s or doctorate degree.